 One of a local school board's core responsibilities is to develop, adopt and oversee policies focused on improving student achievement and eliminating achievement gaps between low achieving students and students performing at or above grade level.
-While students have diverse educational needs, Every student, regardless of individual differences, can achieve at high levels when the state, local school boards and communities establish high expectations for students and provide necessary resources and support.
+Every student, regardless of individual differences, can achieve at high levels when the state, local school boards and communities establish high expectations for students and provide necessary resources and support.